targetteal/o2-pt/game-book-explained.md

 Everything that is not explicitly forbidden in this Game Book or in the structural records of the organization is allowed.

-> Unlike the traditional hierarchy, where you can do only what you are authorized to, Organic Organization uses the opposite logic.
-While expressiong your roles, iff some action you wan't to take isn't forbidden by these rules or by the structural records of the organization, then it is allowed.
+> Unlike the traditional hierarchy where you can do only what you are authorized to do, Organic Organization uses the opposite logic.
+While expressiong your roles, if some action you wan't to take isn't forbidden by the rules or by the structural records of the organization, then it is allowed by default.

 # Basic Elements